Changi Airport MRT station: Design

 Changi Airport station is 40 m wide and 200 m long, and was constructed at a depth of 18.5 m.
 The station, aligned in an east-west direction, has crossover tracks at its west and overrun tunnels beyond the east side of the station.
 American architectural firm Skidmore, Owings and Merrill designed the station, which include multiple design elements catering to airport travellers.
 The station has wide faregates for commuters with luggage.
 These faregates, which are located on the same level as the platforms, also allow easier access for wheelchair users.
 Changi Airport station was one of the first MRT stations to be wheelchair-accessible when it was first built, with lifts and ramps for barrier-free access.
 A tactile flooring system, consisting of tiles with raised, rounded-or-elongated studs, guides visually impaired commuters through the station.

 The station is columnless but supported by platform-edge pillars each spaced 11.4 m apart and an external diaphragm and lining wall along each length of the station.
 At the station's two entrances are glass atrium walls that support an illuminated, 150 m bridge spanning the island platform.
 The glass bridge allows unpaid transfer between the two terminals.
 At either end of the station is an atrium measuring approximately 60 m long by 36 m high.
 The glazing system and tensioned-cable network of the glass atria were structurally designed by engineering company Meinhardt Facades, with engineering input from Ove Arup and Partners.

 The glass atria allow maximum sunlight into the station.
 The roof is supported only at its northern and southern ends, and a massive spine beam spine runs between the north and south.
 The spine is supported by a staggered structure made of reinforced concrete at one end and an A-frame column and stability truss at the other end.
 The facade panels are hung from vertical trusses at the end of each cantilever, and are supported by other cables that run diagonally and horizontally.
 The station design was awarded the 2004 American Architecture Award by Chicago Athenaeum.

+A mural by students of ASPN Katong School is displayed at this station as part of SMRT's Comic Connect, a public art showcase of heritage-inspired murals commissioned by the operator.
+Besides Changi Airport, the artwork features landmarks of the Changi area including the Changi Village Hawker Centre, Changi Chalets and Changi Cottage, which was used as an office by Lee Kuan Yew during post-independence Singapore.